nicktodd/nodejs-course/lab-instructions/rest_database_lab.md

 ### Step 2: Application Setup

-1. Create a new Python file called `app.js`.
+1. Create a new JavaScript file called `app.js`.

 2. Import the required modules and set up the Express application: